1. GENERAL

 3.4.
 HOW DO NGOS, INDUSTRY ASSOCIATIONS, COMMUNITY GROUPS AND ACADEMIA GET INVOLVED?
 WOULD THEY ALSO SIGN UP AS MEMBERS?

-The ANZPAC Plastics Pact will have two Membership types:
+The ANZPAC Plastics Pact have two membership types:

 3.5.
-WHAT DOES MY ORGANISATION HAVE TO DO TO BECOME A MEMBER OF ANZPAC PLASTICS PACT?
+WHAT IS EXPECTED OF MY ORGANISATION AS A MEMBER OF THE ANZPAC PLASTICS PACT?

-Organisations that are Members of ANZPAC are expected to support the vision of the circular economy for plastic and progress toward achieving the targets and incorporating them in to corporate and organisational goals where possible.
+Organisations that are Members of ANZPAC are expected to support the vision of a circular economy for plastic and progress toward achieving the ANZPAC Targets and incorporating them into corporate and organisational goals where possible.
+ANZPAC Members are encouraged to implement measurable projects to support this vision.

 3.6.
-WILL THE REPORTING BE SIMILAR TO EXISTING APCO REPORTING REQUIREMENTS TO REDUCE DOUBLE UP?
+WILL THE REPORTING BE SIMILAR TO APCO REPORTING REQUIREMENTS TO REDUCE DOUBLE UP?

 For organisations which currently report to APCO, APCO will endeavour to align data entry for APCO Annual Reports and ANZPAC reporting where possible.